wofsauge/IsaacDocs/beta/docs/Isaac.md

 ### FindInRadius () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }
 #### table FindInRadius ( [Vector](../Vector) Position, float Radius, int Partitions ) {: .copyable aria-label='Functions' }
-Returns entities in range of Radius from Position filtered by Partitions mask (see <a href="group__enums.html#gaea2d06861d0d38120ea425aa76d2f398">EntityPartition enum</a>) (include all = 0xffffffff)
+Returns entities in range of Radius from Position filtered by Partitions mask (see [EntityPartition enum](../enums/EntityPartition)) (include all = 0xffffffff)

 This function does not return the entities sorted by nearest first, but based on the order they were loaded.
-WRONG PARSING {: .wrongParsing }
 ___
 ### GetCardIdByName () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }